 Since the rulings of Beth Shammai were typically stricter than those of Beth Hillel, m. ʿEd.
 5:2 cites this ruling in m.
 Pesaḥ 8:8 as one of six examples of Beth Shammai’s more lenient rulings.

-See, Neusner, “Tannaim and Amoraim,” Dictionary of Ancient Rabbis, 422–40, 422.
+See Neusner, “Tannaim and Amoraim,” Dictionary of Ancient Rabbis, 422–40, 422.